cdiggins/plato/README.md

 # About Uniqueness Typing

 In Plato a unique type is a type whose values cannot be aliased (shared).
-It allows for in-place mutation and strict ordering of side effects (like a monad).
+This allows for in-place mutation and strict ordering of side effects (like a monad), while maintaining referential transparency (aka purity).

 A unique type instance cannot be captured by a lambda or stored in an an array or a non-unique type instance .